bambiker/interpolation/README.md

 An addition to IDW interpolation that improves accuracy and eliminates the bull's-eye effect.

+Need interpolation for your research/project?
+You can freely use the code here.
+If you need assistance, you can email me: nir.benmoshe@mail.huji.ac.il

 You can easily add additional weights to the interpolation, for example, land use.
-If you can't do it on your own, you can add an issue and I will add this option.
+If you can't do it on your own, you can add an issue, and I will add this option.

 *Don't forget to cite us:*\
 Benmoshe, N. (2025).
 A Simple Solution for the Inverse Distance Weighting Interpolation (IDW) Clustering Problem.
 Sci, 7(1), 30. https://doi.org/10.3390/sci7010030